ilovecats4606/Lanschool-Air-Research/README.md

 - **SyncStorageThrottleBackOffAmount**: `5000` ms (Throttle back-off amount for sync storage)

 - **SyncStorageThrottleMax**: `120000` ms (Maximum throttle duration for sync storage)

+The extensions are intresting.
+Production - searching the extension ID online shows up with a lot of stuff as expected.
+Searching the middle 3 come up with nothing - internal betas or a/b testing for admins/some schools???
+The last one comes up with a few, but not a lot.

+What suprised us was, even before decrypting, we knew it was electron.
+So this is eating all of ram hehehe

+More stuff but too lazy to type (gonna sleep now)